bio-phys/cadishi/doc/executables.rst

 Cadishi executables
 ===================

+The executables are accessible via the ``cadishi`` command.

 The following documentation was automatically generated from the docstrings present in the source code files.

 .. toctree::
    :maxdepth: 2